hiteshn97/web-scraping/README.md

 Libraries to be installed:
 re,
-scrapy:   conda install -c anaconda scrapy
+scrapy:   `conda install -c anaconda scrapy`
                 from anaconda prompy
-          pip install scrapy
+          'pip install scrapy'
                 otherwise.

-To run the bfi scraper, go into bfi folder using cmd, and then type
+To run the bfi scraper, go into `bfi folder` using cmd, and then type
-          scrapy crawl spider
+          'scrapy crawl spider'